sachinboban/dotfiles/README.md

     ```
 ### bash
 > Based on the default bashrc from Ubuntu 20.04
+* Display git branch when in a git repository

 ## References
  * [Using Git and Github to Manage Your Dotfiles][dofile-ref] by smalleycreative